Implicit geometric regularization in flow matching via density weighted Stein operators: Theoretical Analysis

 By downweighting the voids ($w_\gamma(x,t) \to 0$), $\gamma$-FM relaxes the constraint on $v_\theta(x,t)$ in these regions.
 Assuming the neural network has a spectral bias towards low-frequency functions, removing the high-frequency targets in the voids implies that the minimizer $v_\theta^*(x,t)$ will effectively default to a smooth interpolation in the ambient space.

 Empirically, we observe a significant reduction in the Jacobian norm within the ambient space:

 where $p_{\mathrm{ambient}}$ represents the distribution of the void regions (e.g., uniform noise in the bounding box).
 This reduction in the local Lipschitz constant implies a less stiff ODE, permitting adaptive solvers to take larger integration steps.
-This mechanism directly accounts for the improved NFE (Number of Function Evaluations) reported in our experiments.
+This mechanism is consistent with the improved NFE behavior observed in our experiments, although we do not claim a universal causal guarantee beyond the tested setting.

 \paragraph{A Dirichlet--spectral perspective.}

 To connect the empirical reduction in \eqref{eq:weighted_sobolev} with a more geometric picture, it is convenient to introduce the weighted Dirichlet form associated with the escort weight.
 Such variational limits of discrete regularizers on data manifolds have been rigorously studied in the context of Optimal Transport by \citet{hamm2025manifold}.
 Fix a time $t$ and write $p_t$ for the marginal density of $x_t$.
 Using the weighting factor $w_\gamma(x,t) \propto q_{\theta(t)}(x)^\gamma$, we introduce the escort measure